concur/developer.concur.com/api-alpha/receipts/apidoc.markdown

 ---
 # Receipts API

-The Receipts resource represents receipts that can be posted to Concur by a provider company on behalf of opted-in users.
-This resource currently spports three types of receipts:
+The Receipts resource represents receipts that can be posted to Concur by a provider company on behalf of a user.
+This resource currently supports following types of receipts:
--  General - A general purpose receipt type used for various goods or services
+-  [General](#General) - A general purpose receipt type used for various goods or services
--  Hotel - A receipt for a hospitality service, for example a hotel stay
+-  [Hotel](#Hotel) - A receipt for a hospitality service, for example a hotel stay
+-  [Ride](#Ride) - A receipt for a ground transportation service, for example a taxi
+-  [Car](#Car) - A receipt for a car rental
+-  [Air](#Air) - A receipt for air travel
--  Ride - A receipt for a ride service
+-  [Japan Public Transport](#JPT) - A receipt for a JPT train ride

 This page documents the Receipts 4.0 API currently in development.
 The information on this page is intended for reference purposes and will evolve until the API is made public.